Link switches to other language version

 Berlin is the capital of Germany and by far the largest city in the country.
 It is the country’s political hub that also will cast a spell on you with its numerous cultural events, exciting nightlife, multicultural flair, creative start-up scene, and diverse districts.
 These endless opportunities attract young people from all around the world to come and study in Berlin.

 Berlin offers a high quality of life and is cheaper than most other Western European capitals.
 However, compared to the rest of Germany, the rent and living costs are higher.
-The new airport is still growing but nonetheless will offer you flights to several international destinations.
+The new airport is still growing but offers flights to over 100 international destinations.

 Life in Berlin